Davey stands by call for Johnson to go as he says public need PM they can trust

 The Home Office has moved to scrap requirements for applicants to provide their biometrics, such as fingerprints, but the Kingston and Surbiton MP said ministers could still go “further and faster”.

-“There are security checks that can be done once people are here, once they’re away from all of the horrible threats and horrible experience they’re going through,” he continued.
+“There are security checks that can be done once people are here, once they’re away from all of the horrible threats and horrible experience they’re going through,” he told PA on Friday in Westminster.

 “So no-one’s saying there shouldn’t be some sort of checks, but leaving people at the borders, leaving people for hours and even days to wait for appointments, giving them bureaucracy and turning them away because of paperwork – that’s unacceptable.”